Petra Collins On Coming Of Age & The Female Gaze

 Born in Ontario, Canada, to Hungarian parents, Collins struggled with mental health issues early on in her life; in the first part of the book, she explores these feelings in an essay paired with childhood images of her whole family.
 It is unflinchingly honest in its portrayal, and sets an intimate tone that develops throughout the rest of the book.
 And it’s that same sense of intimacy that you feel when looking at her work.
 Her photographs are beautiful, but the sense of melancholy that oftentimes accompanies them corresponds to the real-life emotions Collins felt while taking them.

 Her interest in seeing a more accurate representation of herself and the young women was — and still is — one of the original driving forces behind her work.
-Early on, she had seen a portfolio of images by the artist Ryan McGinley in an issue of Vice and was taken aback at how he was able to capture naked bodies in a non-sexualized way.
-His influence became even more concrete, after she modeled for one of his portfolios.
+Early on, she had seen a portfolio of images by the artist Ryan McGinley in an issue of Vice and was taken aback at how he was able to capture naked bodies in a non-sexualised way.
+His influence became even more concrete after she modelled for one of his portfolios.

 Advertisement